olbrichattila/godbmigrator/README.md

 - (others to come)

-Currently the command line utility supports only SqLite, the build in solution shoud work, but not tested with oher datahases
+Currently the command line utility supports only SqLite, the build in solution shoud work, but not tested with oher databases

-Soon coming:
+Coming soon:
 - MySql
 - Postgresql